 "Why not create new, joint venture businesses with shared ownership?
 If a business has a 51% Lotharin ownership, then it's technically a Lotharin business and can therefore own Lotharin lands.
 Meanwhile the margin is so slim that should a dispute happen, it wouldn't be hard for the Weichsen owners to draw support from the other side with a sound argument."

 It was the exact same dilemma that Deng Xiaoping faced in 1978 when he decided to reform China and open it up to the world.
 Kaede recognized this and therefore proposed the exact same solution.
-Hopefully this time the Lotharins wouldn't be blamed for 'forced technology transfers' four decades later by a declining superpower with selective amnesia.
-After all, it took both sides' agreement to establish a joint venture, hence the name.
+The only problem --at least back on Earth-- was that they would be accused of 'forced technology transfers' four decades later by a declining superpower with selective amnesia, even though the ventures were freely agreed upon and it was how commercially-applicable technology spreads.

 Last she heard from Sylviane, this was the breakthrough they needed.
 Negotiations had moved onto the next phase, and the Princess was so delighted she spent all of lunch today in a self-congratulatory spirit.